 Teachers supervise the playground from 8.45am until 9.00am, during all recesses, and after school from 3.30pm until 3.45pm.
 Due to the large number of people in the school grounds at these times, only soft balls are permitted in the playgrounds before or after school.
 Students are not permitted to ride bikes and scooters at any time on the school grounds.
 Students are not permitted to play in the Pop Up Park before school.
 One teacher supervises the Pop Up Park during recess and lunchtime.
 No student is to enter the park without the supervising teacher who wears an orange vest.
 The Pop Up Park belongs to the City of Port Phillip and we have an understanding with them for when we can use the park.

 Late arrival is highly discouraged.
+The Department of Education and Training has determined that all schools will send a SMS to the parents of any child who is not in class when the roll is taken at 9.00am unless the parent has notified the school either by phone message or late slip.
 We also aim for your child to build up social networks before school.
 Last, but not least, lateness disrupts the teaching and learning of the rest of the grade and the late child may also miss a vital part of their learning.
-Should a late arrival be unavoidable, a ‘late slip’ will need to be filled out and lodged with the classroom teacher.
+Should a late arrival be unavoidable, a ‘late slip’ will need to be filled out and lodged with the office.
 This is an official school record of time spent at school and is kept on file.

 Out of School Hours Care is provided at Albert Park Primary school by Camp Australia.
 The Before School Program operates every school day from 7.00am until 8.45am, with breakfast served from 7.30am to 8.30am.
 After School Care is available from 3.30pm until 6.00pm daily.
 Bookings are essential and must be made through Camp Australia.